facebookresearch/ConvNeXt/TRAINING.md

 - You may need to change cluster-specific arguments in `run_with_submitit.py`.
 - You can add `--use_amp true` to train in PyTorch's Automatic Mixed Precision (AMP).
-- Use `--resume /path/to/checkpoint`/`--auto_resume true` to resume training from a previous checkpoint/output folder.
+- Use `--resume /path_or_url/to/checkpoint.pth` to resume training from a previous checkpoint; use `--auto_resume true` to auto-resume from latest checkpoint in the specified output folder.
 - `--batch_size`: batch size per GPU; `--update_freq`: gradient accumulation steps.
 - The effective batch size = `--nodes` * `--ngpus` * `--batch_size` * `--update_freq`.
 In the example above, the effective batch size is `4*8*128*1 = 4096`.
 You can adjust these four arguments together to keep the effective batch size at 4096 and avoid OOM issues, based on the model size, number of nodes and GPU memory.